-An improper payment to gain advantage in any situation is not acceptable and exposes you and the company, to risks and possible criminal prosecution.
+An improper payment to gain advantage in any situation is not acceptable, and it can expose you and the company to risks and possible criminal prosecution.

-MicroSave expressly prohibits improper payments in all business dealings, in every country around the world, with governments, private sector companies, multinationals, donors, funding agencies, foundations and client institutions.
+MSC expressly prohibits improper payments in all business dealings, in every country around the world, with governments, private sector companies, multinationals, donors, funding agencies, foundations and client institutions.

-Improper payments should not be confused with reasonable and limited expenditures for gifts or business entertainment, which at any rate should be done with the explicit approval of your Regional Managing Director.
-Question: An overseas customer has been invited to travel to visit our country operations at MicroSave expense, but also wants to include me in a weekend side trip to a sporting event.
+An overseas customer has been invited to travel to visit our country operations at MSC's expense, but he also wants to include me in a weekend side trip to a sporting event.
 Should I accept this invite?

-Answer: You will need to exercise sound judgment if accepting such a trip adversely impacts the objectivity in your dealings with the client, or poses a conflict of interest.
+You will need to exercise sound judgment while accepting such a trip, as it may adversely affect the objectivity, or pose a conflict of interest.
 Please consult your local HR representative or management for additional guidance.
 At any rate you may not include such a visit in the trip expenses.